tamaseszenyi/playngo/README.md

 4 2 1 3 1
 ```

-## 1. Make a simple slot machine, that prints out 15 numbers in 3 rows, each number randomly selected from 0 to 4, with equal probability.
+## 1. Make a simple slot machine, that prints out 15 numbers in 3 rows, each number is randomly selected from 0 to 4 inclusive.
 Log the result to the console.

+## 2. Make sure each number is selected with equal probability.
+If not, modify the code accordingly.

-## 2. This slot machine pays, when at least three numbers match consecutively, starting from the first number of the left side, on any row.
+## 3. This slot machine pays, when at least 3 numbers match consecutively, starting from the first number of the left side, on any row.

 i.e: A win on the first row.
 ```